When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Results and Discussion

 We found that similarity between source and target languages impacts the performance of PEFTs, with distantly related languages (e.g.\ English and Korean) leading to lower performance for the methods with a small number of updated parameters such as BitFit and adapter-5.
 And so when translating between distantly related languages, we need to tune more parameters to match full fine-tuning and get the most out of the parent model.

-More concretely, relative performance w.r.t.\ full FT is negatively correlated with language distance measured by \texttt{lang2vec}.\footnote{lang2vec a python package based on the URIEL typology database \citep{littell2017uriel}.
-For language distance, we compute the cosine distance between typological features vectors of languages that consists of syntactic, phonological and inventory features.} These correlations are stronger for mBART than M2M.
+More concretely, relative performance w.r.t.\ full FT is negatively correlated with language distance measured by \texttt{lang2vec}\footnote{lang2vec is a python package based on the URIEL typology database \citep{littell2017uriel}.
+For language distance, we compute the cosine distance between typological feature vectors of languages that consists of syntactic, phonological and inventory features (289 features in total).}.
+These correlations are stronger for mBART than M2M.
 Methods which tune existing parameters (X-attention and BitFit) and M2M with no fine-tuning show higher correlation than adapters with similar parameter budgets; see Table~\ref{tab:correlation}.
-One explanation could be that adding parameters, and therefore increasing model capacity with adapters is beneficial for overcoming the difficulty of translating distant languages.
+One explanation is that adding parameters, and therefore increasing model capacity with adapters is beneficial for overcoming the difficulty of translating distant languages.

+We provide correlation results with more fine-grained measures of language distance, namely syntactical, phonological and geographical distances in Appendix~\ref{sec:extracorrel}.
+For the first two distances, we observe a similar trend: as the distance between source and target language increases, BitFit and small adapters do not perform as well (the negative correlation is stronger).
+Generally the syntactic features produced a larger negative correlation than the phonological features, with the exception of M2M plus PEFTs for en$\rightarrow$x.
+However, in terms of geographic distance, we do not observe a particular trend.

 To investigate whether our findings extend beyond English-centric settings, we designed another set of experiments.
 We picked 3 languages from MultiParaCrawl, Finnish, Estonian and English, where Finnish and Estonian are from the same language family and typologically similar.
 We measure translation performance into Finish from Estonian and English, for different fine-tuning methods, and similarly for translation into Estonian.
 Figure~\ref{fig:into-fi/et} shows results for both mBART and M2M-100.